masaun/tranche-lending-and-borrowing-for-agriculture-market/README.md

 # Tranche lending and borrowing smart contract for farmers👩‍🌾🌽  (※ NOTE: This repos is still in progress)
 ## 【Overview】
 - There is a problem in agriculture sector in developing countries that it's difficult for small farmers to access financial product (such as borrowing money for their business).
-Even if they can access financial product, they often face that is forced to repay with high interest rate.
+Even if they can access financial product, they often face that is forced to repay with high interest rate (such as traditional micro finance).

 - This is a smart contract that:
   - allow farmers to borrow money with `lower interest rate` by eliminating middle man.